ebourg/jsign/README.md

 Changes
 =======

+Version 2.1 (in development)
+* Upgraded BouncyCastle to 1.57

 Version 2.0 (2017-06-12)
 * Jsign now requires Java 7 or higher
 * Multiple signatures are now supported.
 New signatures can replace or be added to the previous ones.